raysan5/raylib/README.md

  - Patreon: [https://www.patreon.com/raylib](https://www.patreon.com/raylib)
  - YouTube: [https://www.youtube.com/channel/raylib](https://www.youtube.com/c/raylib)

-license
+License
 -------

 raylib is licensed under an unmodified zlib/libpng license, which is an OSI-certified, BSD-like license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

-raylib uses internally some libraries for window/graphics/inputs management and also to support different fileformats loading, all those libraries are embedded with and are available in [src/external](https://github.com/raysan5/raylib/tree/master/src/external) directory.
-Check [raylib dependencies LICENSES](https://github.com/raysan5/raylib/wiki/raylib-dependencies) on raylib Wiki for details.
+raylib internally uses some libraries for window/graphics/inputs management and also to support different fileformats loading, all those libraries are embedded with and are available in [src/external](https://github.com/raysan5/raylib/tree/master/src/external) directory.
+Check [raylib dependencies LICENSES](https://github.com/raysan5/raylib/wiki/raylib-dependencies) on the raylib Wiki for details.